DamilolaAhmadu/sales_forecasting/README.md

 Time series visualizations and decompositions

-Statistical modeling and correlation analysis
+Statistical modelling and correlation analysis

 Feature engineering and normalization